bottine/VinbergsAlgorithmNF/README.md

 ### Howto

-Assuming you have julia installed, it should go like this:
+Assuming you have julia installed (A recent version is needed, e.g. it works 1.6.3 but not 1.5.3), it should go like this:

 First, clone the repo: